root-project/web/manual/python/index.md

 TypeError: CppBase not an acceptable base: no virtual destructor
 ```

-- There are several name changes for what concerns cppyy APIs and proxy object attributes, including:
+- There are the folloing name changes for what concerns cppyy APIs and proxy object attributes:

 | Old PyROOT/cppyy                          | New PyROOT/cppyy                |
 |-------------------------------------------|---------------------------------|